Updated June 15, 2022

 A vehicle is likely one of your largest investments.
 No matter what type of car you have, it’s bound to need repairs eventually.
-With a car warranty, you can protect yourself from having to pay out-of-pocket fees for costly car repairs.
+With a car warranty, you can protect yourself from having to pay out of pocket for costly car repairs.
 It can give you some much-needed peace of mind.

-Car insurance is just as important as a car warranty.
-To find the right policy for your unique budget and needs, check out this car insurance quote-comparison tool.
-You can receive personalized auto insurance quotes in minutes.
-Best of all, there are no fees or sign-ups involved.
+Car insurance is just as important as a car warranty, if not more so.
+To find the right policy for their unique budget and needs, many drivers compare car insurance quotes online.

 Car insurance and car warranties are different.
 While insurance protects covered damages after an accident, a car warranty covers repair and replacement costs due to malfunctions.

-Since there are many types of warranties available, it’s important to read the terms and conditions of your unique warranty.
+Since there are many types of warranties available, it’s important to read the terms and conditions of your warranty.
 Find out what’s covered and what’s not.
-Also, understand when your warranty expires.
+Also, know when your warranty expires.
 This way, you can avoid unwanted surprises down the road.

 Car warranties, which are sometimes called vehicle protection plans or vehicle service contracts, are quite simple.
-If you have a vehicle repair that you believe is covered by your warranty, you can submit a claim to the warranty company.
-They will then determine whether the repair is covered.
+If you need a vehicle repair that you believe is covered by your warranty, you can submit a claim to the warranty company.
+It will then determine whether the repair is covered.